Arnaiz23/TuManga/README.md

 ## Repository content

-    - Layout
+* Layout
     * Folder that contains the HTML, CSS and JS skeleton
+* Documentation
+    * Folder that contains the documentations files of the project